Intel Compilers

 Choosing a GCC for Intel compilers

-Intel uses many tools from the GCC suite and thus it is recommended to load a gcc-module with it:
+Intel uses many tools from the GCC suite and thus it is recommended to have a gcc-module loaded with it:

 See GCC page for more information on available GCC compilers.